learn-co-curriculum/dsc-postgrad-repo-content-expectations/README.md

 ### Data Preparation

-Data preparation is fully documented, including valid justification for decisions	All data preparation steps are reproducible and justifiable.
+An employer should be replicate your data cleaning and preparation from the raw data to right before analysis using your data preparation code.
+A quality data preparation fully documents and justifies decisions to merge, drop, or transform  variables.

 **Example questions to be answered:** <br>
+- Can someone  else replicate your entire data preparation process?
+- If you created the data through scraping or an API, can someone repeat that process?
+- In what form is the data stored?
 - There should be code that can take the raw data and get it ready for analysis, can be run again
-- ideally code to get the data (if scraped or API,etc)
-- ideally pipelined code, but that's an AAB aspect
-In what form is the data stored?
-Did you use a pre-made dataset or did you create your own?
-What kind of preprocessing steps do you foresee?
-How much data are you expecting to collect?
+- Is the code in pipeline form?
+- Is all the  preprocessing code in the notebook or is it in separate `py` files?

 ### Modeling